peterbozso/batocera-backup-service/README.md

 A script for [Batocera](https://batocera.org/) to back up your data to cloud storage using [rclone](https://rclone.org/).

+It is for uploading user data to cloud storage, so in case of a hardware failure/loss, the data can be easily restored.
+The script itself cannot restore data, that must be done manually.

+It has two modes:

+* [Automatic](#automatic): using Batocera's [services](https://wiki.batocera.org/launch_a_script#services) feature, it periodically uploads your saves in the background.
+* [Manual](#manual): by running the script manually, you can do a full backup of your data.

 It's tested and works with Batocera [v40](https://batocera.org/changelog) and rclone's [OneDrive provider](https://rclone.org/onedrive/).
 Other providers very likely work just as well, they just haven't been tested by me.
 Open an issue if you run into one that doesn't work.

-The script has two modes:

-* [Automatic](#automatic): using Batocera's [services](https://wiki.batocera.org/launch_a_script#services) feature, it periodically uploads your saves in the background.
-* [Manual](#manual): by running the script manually, you can do a full backup of your data.

 > [!IMPORTANT]
 > Steam data is currently not backed up by this script.
 Only the [saves handled by Steam](https://store.steampowered.com/account/remotestorage) are saved outside of Batocera.